 How to catch the Tarpon in Freshwater?

-When we fish for Jungle Tarpon we must realize that the numbers of specimens captured are usually inferior to the number of fish who bite.
-Aside from their aggression, the amount of jumping they do when they get caught is another attractive quality when fishing them.
+River and freshwater lagoon fishing requires silence.
+When we fish for Tarpon in freshwater lakes or small creeks we must realize that the numbers of specimens captured are usually inferior to the number of fish who bite, the area for holding a big fish is reduced, the amount of jumping they do when they get caught is another attractive when fishing them.

 There are some that weigh over 70 kilos and that do not jump.
 They do not waste energy and do everything possible to escape.

 This is why it is imperative that we make sure we keep the struggle to a minimum because they might accidentally suffer some injury or even die.
 In any case, we have to make sure to carry out efficient revival tasks.